OmarEhab007/delivery/QUICK_START.md

    npm run dev
    ```
    The server will start on port 3000 (or the port specified in your `.env` file).

+   **Note**: During the first run, the system will automatically create an admin user if no admin exists in the database.
+See [Admin Initialization](docs/ADMIN_INITIALIZATION.md) for details.

 ### Option 2: Using Docker